 1. Vitamin B6 Toxicity

 Taking high doses of vitamin B6 for prolonged periods can lead to permanent nerve damage.

-Vitamin B6 serves as a co-factor (helper) for many metabolic functions in the body.
-It is vital in maintaining health, but it can cause nerve destruction when taken at high doses for prolonged periods of time.
+Vitamin B6 is a co-factor (helper) for many metabolic functions in the body.
+It is vital in maintaining health, but it can cause nerve destruction when taken at high doses for prolonged periods.
 If high blood levels are not addressed, the damage can be irreversible.
 Common symptoms of vitamin B6 toxicity include painful numbness and tingling of the hands and feet, ataxia (loss of coordination in body movement), painful skin lesions, nausea, heartburn, and photosensitivity.

 2. Iron Toxicity

 Iron deficiency is common whether or not a person is on a gluten-free diet, but taking iron without appropriate monitoring can be dangerous.